 2. Purchase of NSCs

 National Savings Certificate or NSC is eligible for deduction in the year they are purchased.
-These can be bought from designated Post Office.
+These can be bought from the designated Post Office.
 Their term is for 5 years and interest earned is compounded annually.
 Interest earned is taxable.
 Interest earned is also eligible for deduction under section 80C during the term of the NSCs (except the last year).

-3. Investment in Sukanya Samridhi account
+3. Investment in Sukanya Samridhi Account

 A maximum of Rs 1,50,000 can be deposited in the Sukanya Samridhi Account for a girl child.
 The interest rate is compounded annually.
 This interest is fully exempt from tax.
 A minimum of Rs 1,000 must be deposited in a year.
 Receipts on maturity from the account are tax-free.
 The account matures after 14 years.